Amazon com : Pentagon's Cloud Project Under Fire as Award Nears | MarketScreener

 The emails show that on March 31, 2017, then-Defense Secretary Jim Mattis attended a dinner in London with Teresa Carlson, vice president of Amazon's business selling cloud services to governments, though an organizer of the dinner said cloud computing never came up.
 That dinner helped lay the groundwork for a meeting in August of that year between Mr. Mattis and Amazon founder Jeff Bezos, the emails show.

-Pentagon officials with ties to Seattle-based Amazon also helped arrange meetings for Ms. Carlson with Mr. Mattis's chief of staff and other Pentagon officials around the same time, according to the emails, which the Journal obtained under the Freedom of Information Act.
+Pentagon officials with ties to Seattle-based Amazon also helped arrange meetings for Ms. Carlson with Mr. Mattis's chief of staff and other Pentagon officials around the same time, according to the emails, which were released under the Freedom of Information Act.
 The emails didn't lay out what was discussed.

 An Amazon spokesman said its cloud subsidiary, Amazon Web Services, has "received no preferential treatment in any procurement as a result of any meetings, one-on-one or otherwise, with DoD officials."